The HARDWARE 2 course: server, network and communication

 For a cable RJ45 low length, one could put the electric cables and networks in the same chutes.
 This would be to forget the electric safety requirements which prohibit to insert electric cables and telephone (low voltage) in the same chutes, even if it is common in the suspended ceilings in industries.

-One finds on the market various types of apparatuses of tests of the cables networks.
+One finds on the market various types of tests equipments of the cables networks.

-The second type functions with the manner of a network card.
-These equipment test the line (and not only the wire the apparatus is connected at the end of a cable and tests the connection on a HUB or a switch.
-In this direction, they are more effective.
+The second type works like a network card.
+These devices are testing the line (and not only the son).
+The unit connects at the end of a cable and test the link on a HUB or switch.
+In this sense, they are more effective.
 They are a little more expensive.

 Each network adapter is characterized by a MAC address.
 This address is single for all the boards networks in the world.
 It consists of 6 bytes of the type XX.XX.XX.XX.XX.XX or each XX vary from 0 to 255.
 The address is often given in form hexadecimal.
 For example 4D.FF.56.D2.AF.26.

-In Starts - > to carry out, type order WINIPCFG (present in the Windows repertory under Windows 98) or ipconfig/all in a window DOS (Windows 2000 and XP) for given the following your board network.
+In Starts - > Execute, type command WINIPCFG (present in the Windows repertory under Windows 98) or ipconfig/all in a window DOS (Windows 2000, XP and later) for given the following your board network.

 The address Mac FF.FF.FF.FF.FF.FF is particular, the data are sent to the whole of the network.
 It is the address of Broadcast.